Models of G-spectra as presheaves of spectra: The proof of the main theorem

-The map $\de$ is the stable equivalence of \myref{DELTA}.
+The map $\de$ is the stable equivalence of \autoref{DELTA}.
 The maps $\mu$ and $\rh$ are also stable equivalences.
-The maps $F_G(\rh,\id)$ and $F_G(\mu,\id)$ that are labeled $\htp$ are stable equivalences by \cite[1.22]{GM0} since $\rh$ and $\mu$ are maps between cofibrant objects and $RQ\sB_G B$ is fibrant.
+The maps $F_G(\rh,\id)$ and $F_G(\mu,\id)$ that are labeled $\htp$ are stable equivalences by \cite[Lemma~1.22]{GM0} since $\rh$ and $\mu$ are maps between cofibrant objects and $RQ\sA_G B$ is fibrant.
 The maps $F_G(\id,\mu)$ and $F_G(\id,\rh)$ that are labeled $\htp$ are stable equivalences by \cite[III.3.9]{MM}, which shows that the functor $F_G(\bA,-)$ preserves stable equivalences.
-Granting that the diagram commutes, it follows that $\ga$ is a stable equivalence since all of the other outer arrows of the diagram are stable equivalences.
+Provided that the diagram commutes, it follows that $\ga$ is a stable equivalence since all of the other outer arrows of the diagram are stable equivalences.

-To prove that the diagram commutes in $HoG\sS$, we consider its adjoint.
-Remembering that $\la\circ\mu = \al$, we see that the adjoint can be written in the following expanded form.
-Here we have inserted the map $\com\colon\sB_G(A,B)\sma \sB_G A \rtarr \sB_G B$ and wrong way arrows into its source and target for purposes of proof.
+The top pentagon commutes since $\rho$ is a map of $G\sS$-categories, and both composites on the right give $F_G(\mu,\rho)$.
+It therefore remains to consider the lower pentagon.
+To prove that the diagram commutes in $HoG\sS$, we consider its adjoint, which is displayed as the outer rectangle of the diagram below.
+Here we have inserted the map $\com\colon\sA_G(A,B)\sma \sA_G A \rtarr \sA_G B$ and arrows $\lambda$ into its source and target for purposes of proof.